grosser/back_at_ya/README.md

 # Back@Ya ![Logo](https://dl.dropboxusercontent.com/u/2670385/Web/asat-logo.png)

-### Install Back@Ya to allow your Agents to Rate your Customers
+### Install Back@Ya to allow your Agents to rate your customers

 ![Screenshot](https://dl.dropboxusercontent.com/u/2670385/Web/asat.png)

 ### Rate for any purpose you choose:
- - Agent Satisfaction with the Customer
- - Knowledge Level of the Customer
+ - Measure agent satisfaction by ticket
+ - Build an average agent satisfaction score by customer
+ - Identify product evangelists
  - Flag a Customer for Rewards or Special Offers
  - Store and report on Average Rating Per Customer